Get a free, no obligation personal loan quote with rates as low as 9.90%

 File A Consumer Proposal

-If your payday lenders or other creditors refuse your DMP proposal, your next option would be to file a consumer proposal.
-With this option, you’ll need to hire a Licensed Insolvency Trustee.
-They are professionals regulated by the Superintendent of Bankruptcy Canada and are trained to deal with bankruptcy and consumer proposal cases.
+If your payday lenders or other creditors refuse your DMP proposal, another option you have is to file a consumer proposal.
+With this option, you’ll need to hire a Licensed Insolvency Trustee (LIT).
+These are professionals regulated by the Superintendent of Bankruptcy Canada and are trained to deal with bankruptcy and consumer proposal cases.

-However, you will need to pay a standard fee for their services, and you’ll receive a negative remark on your credit report.
+However, you will need to pay a standard fee for their services, and you’ll receive a negative remark on your credit report, which will hurt your credit score.

 Declare Bankruptcy